The Standard for Satellite Payloads

 ESA-backed, launching with OHB Hellas

 Monetise unused compute capacity.
 Third-party apps run safely on your satellite.
 New revenue streams without new hardware.
-Ground-operational, in-orbit Q1 2026.

 Read moreSee SpaceOS in Action